Tag Archives: projektowanie instalacji

 The research leads to the following conclusions

-1) Treating wastewater from electroplating facilities with the AVS-100 electromagnetic nano-mill reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration for the European Union.
+1) Treating wastewater from electroplating facilities with the AVS-100 vortex layer device reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration for the European Union.
 A complete absence of nickel and hexavalent chromium in the treated water was achieved.
-It shows the future perspectives for electromagnetic nano-mills in countries with more stringent regulations for concentrations of hexavalent chromium and nickel.
+It shows the future perspectives for vortex layer devices in countries with more stringent regulations for concentrations of hexavalent chromium and nickel.

 2) The treatment of wastewater is instant and does not overuse the reagents.